yassouali/deeplearning.ai_notes/Specialisation2.md

 ##### Dropout

-It randomly shuts down some neurons in each iteration.
-At each iteration, we shut down (set to zero) each neuron of a layer with probability (1−keep_prob) or keep it with probability keep_prob.
+It randomly shuts down some neurons in each iteration from one layer to the next.
+At each iteration, we shut down (set to zero) each neuron of the privious layer with probability (1−keep_prob) or keep it with probability keep_prob.
 When we shut some neurons down, we actually modify the model.
 The idea behind drop-out is that at each iteration, we train a different model that uses only a subset of the neurons.
 With dropout, the neurons thus become less sensitive to the activation of one other specific neuron, because that other neuron might be shut down at any time.

 Implementing Dropout, called inverted dropout, create a matix Dl for a given layer l, where each element coresponds to an activation in layer l of the matrix of activations Al, each element is random values, if this random values is less than keep_prob, then if will be assgined 1, we multiply the two and then devide by the keep_prob to have the same original scale.
 One down side of dropout, it that the cost function becomes not defined.